MetaVGC logo

 4. How to Counter Mega Dragonite

-• Mega Gengar (Shadow Tag): Shadow Tag traps Mega Dragonite and blocks pivots to reset Draco Meteor’s Special Attack drop.
-Typical Regulation M-A sets run Moonblast (super-effective Fairy damage), Sludge Bomb, and Icy Wind to threaten or lower Speed.
+• Mega Gengar (Shadow Tag): Shadow Tag traps Mega Dragonite and blocks pivots to reset Draco Meteor's Special Attack drop.
+Typical Regulation M-A sets run Moonblast (super-effective Fairy damage), Sludge Bomb and Icy Wind to threaten or lower Speed.

-• Trick Room: Because Mega Dragonite leans on base 100 Speed and Tailwind, dedicated Trick Room lines flip the game.
+• Trick Room: Because Mega Dragonite leans on base 100 Speed and Tailwind dedicated Trick Room lines flip the game.
 Farigiraf or Oranguru set the room; then slower breakers like Kingambit (Kowtow Cleave, Sucker Punch) or Torkoal on sun teams with Drought move first and deal heavy damage.

-5. Meta Status and Final Considerations
+5. Meta Status and Final Thoughts

-Even with Regulation M-A’s limited item pool—no Life Orb, Choice Specs, Choice Band, or Assault Vest—Mega Dragonite’s raw power, Multiscale, and Tailwind support keep it at the top of the meta.
+Even with Regulation M-A's limited item pool—no Life Orb, Choice Specs, Choice Band, or Assault Vest—Mega Dragonite's raw power, Multiscale, and Tailwind support keep it at the top of the meta.
 Any competitive team needs a prepared answer on the MetaVGC ladder.
+The combination of superior damage output strategic flexibility, and team support utility ensures Mega Dragonite remains a cornerstone threat in pokemon champions competitive play.

 On this page